6410615097/6410615097.github.io/README.md

 # About me

 ### I am a student of computer engineering at Thammasat University.
 I usually use Python and Java.
 Now I am studying HTML, CSS, and Javascripts.
-### My plan after graduation is to be a full-stack or back-end developer.
+### My plan after graduation is to become a full-stack or back-end developer.

 # Contract